julesjazz/grapefruitlab/content/shows/outside-room.md

 sub: Oct -- Nov 2018 @ BookBar
 date: 2018-10-23
 image:
-  src: shows/recipe/cooking.jpg
+  src: shows/outside/sweeping.jpg
   alt: |
-    a Black woman in front of a table, wearing an apron and
+    a room full of books,
-    gesturing with a wooden spoon.
+    Meghan and Buba with their backs turned,
-    Behind her, a row of audience along the wall.
+    Julie is sweeping in front of a table
 tags:
   - show
 run: